 Good to know: If you’re a U.S. resident, once you hit $600 on the site in a calendar year, Survey Junkie will ask you to fill out a W-9 form, so it can issue you a 1099 document for tax purposes

-So, is Survey Junkie Legit?
+So, is Survey Junkie legit?

 Survey Junkie is a legitimate online survey site.
 It has received BBB Accreditation, which offers peace of mind that the business is reputable.

-However, as with all these types of sites, this is not a place to make your fortune.
+As with all these types of sites, this is not a place to make your fortune.
 Survey Junkie is open and honest about that on its FAQ page (as most of the legit sites are).
 Also, be aware that the average survey qualification rate is around 20%.

 What does this mean for you?
 Well, it means that you won’t get to take part in a lot of the surveys because they have narrow qualification criteria or fill up quickly.